Moondial (TV serial): Plot

 Regarded as a nostalgic favourite by followers of 1980s BBC children's drama, Moondial employs extensive location filming (in the grounds of Belton House in Lincolnshire) and fantastical, dreamlike imagery.

 The series was produced by Paul Stone and directed by Colin Cant.
 Other cast members include Valerie Lush as Minty's Aunt Mary, Arthur Hewlett as the elderly, mysterious Mr. World, and Jacqueline Pearce in the dual role of the vicious Miss Vole (who seems to have lived in the 18th century) and the present-day ghost hunter Miss Raven.

 The series was released on video in 1990, and reissued in 1995, but only in a shortened "movie edit".
-This was released on DVD in 2000, but has long since been deleted.
+This was released on DVD in 2000, but has long since been out of print.
 The full episodic version was released in 2009 by Reader's Digest and later re-released on DVD by Second Sight in May 2015.